Korepi/korepi-docs/src/en/guide/getkey.md

 Head to `★⋅korepi-version-roles⋅★` on the server and click on `F Auth` to get the role.

+`Note: Check if you got the role, if you didn't click on F Auth again`

 ### Step 2: Get your key

 Head to `⁠★⋅micah-bot-verify⋅★` and click on `F:Getkey`, the bot will reply with some information including the key, copy it.